imzhulei/haproxy/README.md

 Run
 -----

-  docker run -d nicescale/haproxy
+  docker run -d -p 80:80 nicescale/haproxy

-You can put your conf in volume for editting, view run.sh
+You can put your conf in volume for editting, and add frontend/backend to haproxy.cfg